-Guangzhou Tour Guide For Hire While Visiting Guangzhou China
+Guangzhou Tour Guide For Hire While Traveling China

 Tour the capital of the richest province in China with an expert on the city of Guangzhou.
 Guangzhou is a wonderful mix of old and new with a founding date of 214 BC.
 As the original birthplace of dim sum, the city has transformed from a village to the pioneer of the economic development of the country.